fulcrologic/fulcro-inspect/README.md

 The inspector will find the running Fulcro application, and be ready to inspect it!

+To launch the inspector, use the `ctrl-f` keystroke on your keyboard (unless you changed the configuration to something else).

 ### DB Tab

 The DB tab contains the state of the app.